 - The Institute of Purchasing and Supply of Hong Kong

-Industrial practitioners are often invited to join validation panels or as External Professional Advisers to ensure that academic programmes being offered meet community and industry needs.
-In addition, they share their expertise through seminars so that students are informed of the latest developments in the industry.
+Industrial practitioners are often invited to join revalidation panels of academic programmes to ensure that they stay relevant to our community and industry needs.
+In addition, these practitioners share their expertise through seminars so that students are informed of the latest developments in the industry.